 On January 1st 2017, South Dublin County Council established a Vacant Sites Register which aims to identify sites within the County on housing or regeneration lands suitable for housing but not coming forward for development.

-As the Register was only established on January 1st 2017, it is not presently populated with any vacant sites.
-South Dublin County Council is presently engaging in a detailed assessment of all potential vacant sites in the County.
-This assessment will involve correspondence with the relevant landowners at various stages throughout the review process.
+South Dublin County Council continues to carry out a detailed assessment of all potential vacant sites in the County.
+This assessment involves correspondence with the relevant landowners at various stages throughout the review process.

 What information can be found on the Vacant Sites Register?